acikgozb/acikgozb/README.md

   * Replacing Jetbrains products (mainly Rider, Goland and Datagrip) with Neovim for a customized, language agnostic dev environment
   * Setting up Kitty, Neovim & Tmux for my dev environment
-  * CLI applications with Golang
+  * Diving into the world of DBs, one row at a time
-  * Keeping the engine running for Data Structures and Algorithms
+  * Keeping the engine warm with Data Structures and Algorithms

 <p>
   <details>